JoanCharmant/quill-blender/docs/quill-export.md

 ## Other assets

-The add-on also imports cameras and images.
+The add-on also imports cameras, images and sounds.